cortes-d/42-libft/README.md

 ## About
 Own implementation of some standard C library functions, non-standard functions including functions to manage linked lists.

+### Note
+- The library serves as a basis for other projects.
+- The goal is to continuously improve it and eventually add new functions.

 <!--
 ## Getting started
 ### Prerequisites